 Restoration of Buck Gully Reserve

-The City of Newport Beach (City) has partnered with the Irvine Ranch Conservancy (Conservancy) to manage the Reserve through, among other means, targeted invasive plant species identification, removal and habitat restoration.
-An extensive study was recently completed that mapped out areas where habitat restoration opportunities occur within the gully.
-In order to reverse the effects of these invasive plants and reduce the threat of wild fires, a concerted effort is being taken to remove the non-native and fire-prone plants and trees within the Reserve.
-You may begin to notice volunteers, under the direction of the Conservancy, working on City property beginning in March within the hazard reduction zone as indicated on the following Buck Gully Restoration map.
-(To request a copy, contact Jennifer Schulz 949-270-8103).
+The City has partnered with the Irvine Ranch Conservancy (Conservancy) to manage the reserve through targeted invasive plant species identification, removal and habitat restoration.
+An extensive study was completed that mapped out areas where habitat restoration opportunities occur within the reserve.
+In order to reverse the effects of these invasive plants, and reduce the threat of wild fires, a concerted effort is being taken to remove the non-native and fire-prone plants and trees.
+Volunteers, under the direction of the Conservancy, work on the City-owned property within the hazard reduction zone.

-Buck Gully’s neighbors play a key role in preserving this resource for future generations.
+Buck Gully’s neighbors play a key role in helping to preserve this natural resource for future generations.
 Buck Gully’s diverse and sensitive network of plants and wildlife depend on each other for survival.
 Weeds and non-native animals introduced to the gully threaten this delicate ecological balance.

 - Pampas grass

 - Ice plant

 ResourcesBuck Gully Reserve is open daily from dawn to dusk.
 There are special naturalist-led activities scheduled throughout the year.
 For more information about the reserve:

 - Native and Fire-Resistant Plants

 - Habitat Assessment and Review of Fuel Modification Areas within the Buck Gully Reserve (2012 Study)